Aligning your soil Ph level with your plant Ph level will help you grow the best plants.

-When the Spanish explored the Amazon river basin the diseases the brought reduced the native population by 80%.
-After 500 years of untended gardens are producing three crops a year.
+When the Spanish explored the Amazon River basin, the diseases they brought reduced the native population by 80%.
+After 500 years of untended, gardens are producing three crops a year.
 These gardens still survive today.
 See National Geographic Explorer’s “The Secrets of El Dorado.”

-Taking the successful lessons from the Amazon natives to use of organic materials to bring the growing medium to a neutral ph level.
+Taking the successful lessons from the Amazon natives to use organic materials to bring the growing medium to a neutral ph level.
 We have applied the lessons to The Tuxedo Gardening System.

 The Tuxedo Gardener Growing Medium

-The natural decomposition process of the organic alfalfa, straw and compost begins acidic.
-In a short time it quickly evolves into a neutral ph level.
+The natural decomposition process of the organic alfalfa, straw, and compost begins acidic.
+In a short time, it quickly evolves into a neutral ph level.

-Dolomite lime powder vs Sulfur to lower ph levels
+Dolomite lime powder vs. Sulfur to lower ph levels

 Use Sulfur to lower growing medium ph levels.
-To decide how much sulfur to use check out this site.
+To decide how much sulfur to use, check out this site.

-Make sure you use Dolomite and not Quick lime.
-Quick lime will destroy organic material ie. You.
+Make sure you use Dolomite and not Quick Lime.
+Quick lime will destroy organic material, ie. You.

 Some Plant Ph Levels